Ryle De Morny’s Secrets To Speed, Strength And Success

 Ryle De Morny (natureboy_ct) is a national competitive lifeguard, personal trainer and entrepreneur.
 He has won four gold, four silver and two bronze medals at the Lifesaving World Championships.
 And he’s also on the cover of our Beach Muscle-themed November issue.
 In stores now!

-But most people recognise him from SABC 3’s Presenter Search competition, where he was recently named one of Top Billing’s new presenters.
+But most people recognise him from SABC 3’s Presenter Search competition, where he was named one of Top Billing’s newest presenters.
 He told us his secrets to success, and we’re here to share.

-“Early on in my 20s I was all about gains and aesthetics,” says the 29-year-old Capetonian.
+“Early on in my 20s I was all about gains and aesthetics,” says the 31-year-old Capetonian.

 “Now that I’m focusing on performance, the looks are coming anyway.”
 “I’m constantly learning as I compete and travel and chat to guys,” he says – and this approach extends to his training, a varied mix of sprint sessions, open-water and flat-water paddling sessions, as well as CrossFit and functional gym training.

 “Perhaps the most important thing I’ve learnt through my 20s is to be more efficient in my training,” he says.
 According to De Morny, it’s more effective to stick to consistent sessions than three or four massive sessions in a week.
 He is also adamant that you shouldn’t neglect prehab.
 “Add just one day of mobility work to your schedule, and work essential areas, like rotator cuffs, that can wear out from overuse.”

 Your capacity to maintain intense effort, and your ability to recover between sessions, is higher than it will ever be.
 You can thank your raging T-levels for this.